Explore Summer Programs

-The total cost of the India SVYM GSL Program will be $4500 - 5000.
+The total cost of the India SVYM GSL Program will be $6,000 - $7,000.
 This includes visa, airfare, tuition, room and board for 8-weeks and airport transportation.
 We do not want the cost of the program to prevent any interested and qualified student from applying.
 Students who qualify for financial aid may be eligible for a scholarship through the Global Health Program.
-To learn more about ways to fund your summer in India, consider applying for a Global Health Travel Grant and check out other Funding Sources for Field Experience.
+To learn more about ways to fund your summer in India, consider applying for a Global Health Travel Grant and check out other Funding Sources for experiential learning opportunities.

 Where would I be living?

 While taking classes in Mysore, students will live in SVYM's hostel in the KIADB Industrial Housing Area in Hebbal, Mysore.
 Accommodations are comfortable, with each student having their own room or sharing with another Cornell student.
 Each room has its own bathroom with shower, western toilet and sink.
 All meals will be provided in the canteen located on the ground floor of the hostel.